BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/randomNameGenerator.md

 # Random Name Generator Project Details:

 Decide what type of a generator you are going to make.
-Ideas include: Video Game Titles, Bad Guy Names and Powers, NPC Speech Text, Harry Potter characters.
+Ideas include: Video Game Titles, New Sports Teams, Bad Guy Names and Powers, Heavy Metal Band Names, NPC Speech Text, Horse/My Little Pony/Unicorn Names, Harry Potter Characters, Book Titles and Authors, Random Poetry.

 Create at least 3 lists for each noun/verb/adjective/name/place with 12 or more words in each list.